 During the times of the Vikings, Scandinavia had no consistent forms of government or anything that we considered a nation-state.

 Although the Vikings all spoke a similar language, there were some regional differences.
-Even today, Norwegian, Swedish, and Danish can have a lot of similar words but with a different pronunciation or accent.
+Even today, Norwegian, Swedish, and Danish can have a lot of similar words but with different pronunciations or accents.

 Even though all the Viking groups eventually did become Christian, the Danes became Christian first, then the Norwegians, and finally the Swedes.
-So even though they all became Christian, they did not become Christian at the same time.
+So even though they all became Christian, they did not become Christian simultaneously.

 The Vikings also traveled in different directions.
 Many Swedish Vikings went east with the Danes, and the Norwegians went westward.
 The Danes also had their nobility behind them, so they were more of a political group.

-When we talk about the Vikings and the violence, we have pictures in our heads of a strong man carrying an ax and going into battle.
+When we talk about the Vikings and the violence, we have pictures of a strong man carrying an ax and going into battle.
 But it was the Norwegian Vikings that were the most violent out of the three groups of Vikings.

 The Norwegian Vikings also had the best ships, navigators, and explorers.
 For this reason, they also were the Vikings that traveled the furthest.

-Here are Some of the Differences and Information about the Danish, Norwegian, and Swedish Vikings
+Differences Between The Danish, Norwegian, and Swedish Vikings Explained

 The Danish Vikings, also known as the Danes, were the most politically organized of the different types of Vikings.
 The Danish king played a more significant role in the Viking invasions.